-If your company employs shift workers, you might be on the lookout for software for shift scheduling.
-And you’ll be pleased to hear that DeskTime’s new feature is just that – shift scheduling.
+If your company employs shift workers, you might be on the lookout for software that lets you manage those shifts.
+And you’ll be pleased to hear that DeskTime’s new feature is exactly that – shift scheduling.

 Nowadays, roughly 15% of the US workforce are shift workers.
 These people work on a schedule outside the traditional 9 to 5 – early mornings, evenings or nights.
 The new DeskTime feature is created to help managers plan and schedule shifts more effectively, as well as track the productivity of their shift workers.